 Adrenaline is usually accompanied by an urge to make NOISE because back in the caveman days, this is how we scared off the predators, and we never lost the primal instinct to do it.

-But when we panic, we usually keep our noise in.
-We don’t want others to know we are panicking.
+But when we are having a panic attack, we usually keep our noise in.
+We don’t want others to know we feel out of control.
 We don’t want to call attention to ourselves.
-We want the panic to go away so we don’t interact with it or let ourselves go “wild” with it.
+We want the panic to go away, so we don’t interact with it or let ourselves go “wild” with it.
 I completely understand all the reasons why we are so quiet about our panic, but honestly, we aren’t doing ourselves any favors.

 Holding in that primal urge to make noise can actually contribute to panic lasting longer.

-I am not saying you have to scream in a way that makes a spectacle, but let yourself yell out a big “Woo!
-Here we go!” or just yell as loud as you can.
-It’s not easy to do when you are sitting at a stoplight but I have mastered the art of keeping the windows up, maintaining a calm face, and screaming without anybody in other cars being aware that is what I am doing.
-It can be done!
+I am not saying you have to scream in a way that makes a spectacle, but if you are in your car among people you feel comfortable with, let yourself yell out a big “Woo!
+Here we go!” , or just yell as loud as you can.
+It’s not easy to do when you are sitting at a stoplight not wanting to catch the attention of the people in the car next to you, but it can be done!
+I have mastered the art of keeping the windows up, maintaining a calm face, and screaming without anybody in other cars being aware that is what I am doing.
 If it really makes you uncomfortable though, just wait until there are no cars around and make some noise then.
 This can help send the message to your brain that you are handling whatever danger you are in and that you are scaring away “the predator”.
 In addition, it is a great stress releaser.
 All of these things can help your brain shut off the adrenaline and help you feel calmer, more powerful, and in control.

 Singing is a great way to control panic simply because it makes you feel good to sing a song you like.
 It’s a great distractor.
 But also, most songs force you to slow down and control your breathing, and again, it’s a great release to make some noise when you are being flooded with adrenaline.